the-teachingRSE-project/competencies/competencies.md

 We extend this to consider how things differ when a developer or a group of developers is based locally within a research team or department, or when they are based in a dedicated RSE team.
-We also look at organizational aspects in the context of each of the considered competencies since there are a variety of ways that organizations can contribute to and support them.
+We also look at organisational aspects in the context of each of the considered competencies since there are a variety of ways that organisations can contribute to and support them.
 We first summarise the meaning of each of the columns in the table:

 - **Competency:** The code assigned to the competency being considered.